zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 How we monitor incubator projects and decide on whether to promote or archive them will be detailed detail in a later blogpost.

 ## Proposing a new open source project
-First step in getting an internal project published on the Zalando Incubator is to apply for publication by filling out a google form and understanding our requirements [which are available here](https://opensource.zalando.com/docs/releasing/index/)
+The first step to getting an internal project published on the Zalando Incubator is to fill out a google form and confirm understanding our requirements, [which is available here](https://opensource.zalando.com/docs/releasing/index/)

 Anyone inside of Zalando can do this and this step serves 2 purposes:

-- **To collect information required to publish a project**, such as its current location, who will be maintaining it and the long term plan for maintaining it.
+1. **To collect information required to publish a project**, such as its current location, who will be maintaining it and the long term plan for maintaining it.
-- **To set expectations for the maintainers**, such as amount of time needed to maintain the project, sign-off from the developers lead and ensuring the project does not require Zalando-specific dependencies.
+2. **To set expectations for the maintainers**, such as amount of time needed to maintain the project, sign-off from the developers' engineering lead and ensuring the project does not require internal Zalando dependencies.

 ![Project Release Form](/assets/img/os-release-form.png)

 You can see a public version of the [approval form without validation here](https://goo.gl/forms/9C4xlel5DlIK52Xw1).

-Questions addressing who have signed-off on the publishing and how many hours the developers have been granted to maintain the project serve as a good way to set expectations, both to the lead who sign off and for the maintainers.
-To run a sustainable project requires time and resources and we do not expect developers to use their private time, instead granting work time should be part of the conversation.
+Questions addressing who signed-off on publishing the project and how many hours the developers can commit to maintain the project serve as a good way to set expectations, both for the lead who appoved and for the maintainers.
+To run a sustainable project requires a commitment and we do not expect developers to use their private time—instead ensuring time will be made to work on the project should be part of the conversation.

-We also address the need to have basic project health files in place such as Code of conduct, ways for users to get in touch in case of security issues and to reach out to the maintainers - we provide maintainers with a [boiler-plate set of files](https://github.com/zalando-incubator/new-project) for guidance.
+We also address the need to have basic project health files in place such as a Code of Conduct, ways for users to get in touch in case of security issues, features or bugs, by providing maintainers with a  [standard set of files](https://github.com/zalando-incubator/new-project) for guidance.
 We do this for 2 reasons:

 1. Ownership of code should be visible to other teams inside Zalando, and to potential audits, beyond ownership, these files also communicate how to contribute, how to report security issues and our code of conduct.
-2. Communication channels should be public, so maintainers of a project must be approachable by external contributors.
-We do not ever intent to just throw code over the wall, so having clear ways to reach our maintainers is a central part of taking active ownership of code.
+2. Communication channels must be public, so maintainers of a project can be approached by external contributors.
+We want to avoid the throw code over the wall antipattern, so having clear ways to reach our maintainers is a central part of taking active ownership of code.

 ## The Open Source Review Group
-When a project is proposed, it is automatically shared on an internal mailing-list which consists of everyone at Zalando currently maintaining an approved project - which is currently a group of around 200 people - this structure allows us to spread the decision making process across many different people and viewpoints.
+When a project is proposed, it is automatically shared on an internal mailing-list that consists of everyone at Zalando currently maintaining an approved project.
+This group is currently about two hundred people, which allows us to spread the decision making process across many different people and viewpoints.

 ![Review Group](/assets/img/review-group.png)